tobsirl/CompTIA-Linux-/README.md

 Adapting system components for use within a distinct culture

 The cron daemon uses the system's time zone for executing cron jobs

+#### /usr/share/zoneinfo/

+A container for all the regional time zones the system can use